What Is Trafficking in Persons?

 Bonded Labor or Debt Bondage

-Involuntary domestic servitude is a form of human trafficking found in distinct circumstances—work in a private residence—that creates unique vulnerabilities for victims.
-It is a crime in which a domestic worker is not free to leave her employment and is abused and underpaid, if paid at all.
+Involuntary domestic servitude is a form of human trafficking found in unique circumstances—work in a private residence—that create unique vulnerabilities for victims.
+It is a crime in which domestic workers are not free to leave their employment and are often abused and underpaid.
 Many domestic workers do not receive the basic benefits and protections commonly extended to other groups of workers—things as simple as a day off.
 Moreover, their ability to move freely is often limited, and employment in private homes increases their vulnerability and isolation.
 Authorities cannot inspect homes as easily as formal workplaces, and in many cases do not have the mandate or capacity to do so.
 Domestic workers, especially women, confront various forms of abuse, harassment, and exploitation, including sexual and gender-based violence.
-These issues, taken together, may be symptoms of a situation of involuntary servitude.
+These issues, taken together, may be symptoms of a situation of domestic servitude.

 Forced Child Labor

-Although children may legally engage in certain forms of work, children can also be found in slavery or slavery-like situations.
-Some indicators of forced labor of a child include situations in which the child appears to be in the custody of a non-family member who requires the child to perform work that financially benefits someone outside the child’s family and does not offer the child the option of leaving.
+Although children may legally engage in certain forms of work, children can also be found in situations of forced labor.
+A child can be a victim of human trafficking regardless of the location of that exploitation.
+Some indicators of possible forced labor of a child include situations in which the child appears to be in the custody of a non-family member who requires the child to perform work that financially benefits someone outside the child’s family and does not offer the child the option of leaving.
+When the victim of forced labor is a child, the crime is still one of trafficking.
 Anti-trafficking responses should supplement, not replace, traditional actions against child labor, such as remediation and education.
-When children are enslaved, their abusers should not escape criminal punishment through weaker administrative responses to such abusive child labor practices.
+When children are compelled to work, their abusers should not be able to escape criminal punishment by taking the weaker administrative responses to child labor practices.

-Child soldiering is a manifestation of human trafficking when it involves the unlawful recruitment or use of children—through force, fraud, or coercion—by armed forces as combatants or for other forms of labor.
-Some child soldiers are also sexually exploited by armed groups.
-Perpetrators may be government armed forces, paramilitary organizations, or rebel groups.
+Child soldiering is a manifestation of human trafficking when it involves the unlawful recruitment or use of children—through force, fraud, or coercion—by armed forces as combatants or other forms of labor.
+Some child soldiers are also sexually exploited by members of armed group.
+Perpetrators may be from government armed forces, paramilitary organizations, or rebel groups.
 Many children are forcibly abducted to be used as combatants.
-Others are made to work as porters, cooks, guards, servants, messengers, or spies.
-Young girls can be forced to marry or have sex with commanders and male combatants.
+Others are unlawfully made to work as porters, cooks, guards, servants, messengers, or spies.
+Young girls can be forced to marry or have sex with male combatants.
 Both male and female child soldiers are often sexually abused and are at high risk of contracting sexually transmitted diseases.